crazyyy/wp-framework/wp-content/plugins/insert-php/readme.txt

 - Stop adding google analytics, yandex metrics and external code to header and footer php files!
 - Stop wasting time on changing 100 pages with repeated content!

-Woody ad snippets will make your life so much easier.
+Woody Code Snippets will make your life so much easier.
 The plugin helps to create and store code snippets or duplicated text in a special library at the admin bar of your website.
 Use the shortcode to add a snippet anywhere on your website.
 Or do it automatically, for example: head, footer and post injections.
 You can show or hide code snippets using conditional logic.

 ### Why do you need this plugin? ###